tonyjurg/tf2neo4j/README.md

 The Graph can be examined in (for example) the neo4j desktop.
 This is an example using the N1904-TF feature [frame](https://centerblc.github.io/N1904/features/frame.html#start) being converted into relations indicating Agent, Patient, etc.

 <img src="images/screenshot.png">

+---

+## Disclosure

+Parts of this repository (code, refactoring, and documentation) were created or improved with assistance from OpenAI Codex.